 The Osage R-1 School District considers alcohol to be an illegal drug for any student under the age of twenty-one.
 A student, who has possession of alcohol, or other illegal drugs, or drug-related paraphernalia, will be considered to be breaking the law.
 A student who possesses alcohol or other illegal drugs, or drug related paraphernalia, or who is under the influence of alcohol or illegal drugs, at school or at school functions will face the following consequences.
 Students who do not comply with school board policies (BP 2870) regarding Over the Counter (OTC) or prescription medications are also subject to these consequences:

 First Offense: 10-180 days Out-of-School Suspension

-A Safe Schools Report will be filed.

 Second Offense: Expelled for 180 days

-A Safe Schools Report will be filed.

 Arson

 Starting or attempting to start a fire or causing or attempting to cause an explosion.